murphyki/flask-starter-app/README.md

 - [The Flask Mega-Tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world) by Miguel Grinberg
 - [Building a python app in flask](https://hackersandslackers.com/your-first-flask-application) by hackersandslackers.com

-# Deploy locally
+# Development setup
-`flask-starter-app` can be run locally using the `flask` built in development server, which is usefull for local development.

-When run in this manner, local configuration is read from the `.flaskenv` file.

-`flask-starter-app` was written using python3.7 and all dependecies are defined in the `requirements.txt` file.
+`flask-starter-app` was written using python3.7 and all dependencies are defined in the `requirements.txt` file.

 To install these dependencies, create a python virtual environment based on python3.7 as follows (i'm using `virtualenv` there are [alternatives](https://realpython.com/python-virtual-environments-a-primer/)):
 ```